-USY Israel Pilgrimage is a highly structured program with several exciting activities planned every day.
+USY Summer Experiences are highly structured programs with several exciting activities planned every day.
 Please stress to relatives and friends that they should call in advance to find out when participants will be free to spend time with them.
-Pilgrimage staff must approve all visits in advance.
+Program staff must approve all visits in advance.

-2. During the summer there will also be a free weekend when participants can visit relatives or friends in Israel.
+2. Should we be able to provide this experience amid the pandemic, there will also be a free weekend when participants can visit relatives or friends in Israel.
 Further information and the dates of this weekend can be found on the 'Free Weekend' form in Regpack.
 As with all other visitation, we must obtain written permission from the participant's parents.
 IF WE DO NOT RECEIVE WRITTEN PERMISSION, PARTICIPANTS WILL BE REQUIRED TO REMAIN AT THE GROUP'S BASE FOR THE ENTIRETY OF SHABBAT.